cartesi/rollups-contracts/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: ✨ Feature request
 about: Suggest a new feature or improvement
-title: ''
+title: ""
-labels: feature
+labels: T-feature
-assignees: ''
+assignees: ""
 ---

 ## 📚 Context